JeronimoHoulin/JeronimoHoulin/README.md

 # 👋, I'm Jerónimo Houlin. <br />   > Graduate in Finance and a software enthusiast.
 ## ✨I am currently working on many Crypto related proyect as they are a perfect grey area for both Finance and Software.✨

-🔭 I’m currently working on Fennec, a real benchmark for interest rates in crypto.<br />
+🔭 I’m currently working on Fennec, a benchmark for interest rates in crypto.<br />
-🌱 I’m currently learning Solidity, Rust, Haskell, Algorand's Pyteal Python library for smart contract and more.<br />
+🌱 I’m currently learning Solidity, Rust, Haskell, Algorand's Pyteal Python library.<br />
 💬 You can get to me through any of the socials below.<br />
 ⚡ Fun fact: I've always wanted to become a pro skater, and still do, just not commiting on getting myself hurt like I used to!<br />